 Atlantis Submarines Barbados Night-Time Dive

 The afternoon had arrived for our underwater submarine dive.
 Our check-in time was 5.00 p.m. for a 5.30 p.m. departure, you will receive your boarding pass for your Atlantis adventure.

 This was your last opportunity for a toilet break, there are no toilets onboard the submarine.

-Once seated, we were welcomed by our Captain Hugh and the crew with last minute safety announcements made, hatch closed and we were off to find ‘Nemo.’
+Once seated, we were welcomed by our Captain Hugh and the crew with last-minute safety announcements made, the hatch closed and we were off to find ‘Nemo.‘

-We were all seated on the port side (left) but could move to starboard side (right) at any time during the submarine tour.
+We were all seated on the port side (left) but could move to the starboard side (right) at any time during the submarine tour.
 Sick bags were provided in the pocket in front of us, just in case, anyone felt queasy.

 The nighttime dive is a different experience to the daytime dive as you view the coral reef and inhabitants with high-powered spotlights.
 There is a chance of seeing nocturnal creatures that you may not see during the day.
 Every dive will be different but there is one thing for sure that on the nighttime dive the colours of the reef will be very visible under the spotlight.